 The best air fryers produce evenly well-cooked, crispy, and golden-brown food.
 They preheat and cook your food fast and offer a wide range of settings for different recipes and cooking methods.

 Its dual-basket design lets you cook different foods using different settings in each basket.
 It has various modes for different cooking methods and a pretty wide range of fan speeds to suit purposes like dehydrating or baking.
 Like many other Ninja air fryers, its crisper trays have a ceramic non-stick coating.
-That's a pro if you avoid conventional non-stick materials, but makes it more difficult to clean by hand.
+That's a pro if you avoid conventional non-stick materials, but it makes it more difficult to clean by hand.

 The Ninja Pro AF141 is the best small air fryer we've tested.
-This air fryer's basket has more surface area for cooking than other 5-quart models we've tested, so despite its compact design, you have a good amount of room to spread out your ingredients.
+This air fryer's basket has more surface area for cooking than other 5-quart models we've tested, so despite its compact design, you have a good amount of room to spread out your ingredients in a single layer.
 It doesn't air fry quite as evenly as the previous picks, so you risk having a bigger proportion of food over or undercooked by the time your food is ready.
 Still, it produces good results.

-While most air fryers are only available in black and stainless steel variations, the Beautiful 6qt Digital comes in various pastel colors with gold accents.
+See our reviewWhile most air fryers are only available in black and stainless steel variations, the Beautiful 6qt Digital comes in various pastel colors with gold accents.
 It doesn't perform quite as well as the Ninja Foodi DZ550 and isn't as versatile as the COSORI TurboBlaze, but it still produces good-quality air-fried food, so it's a good option if you want an air fryer that matches your kitchen.

-See our reviewOur recommendations above are what we think are currently the top air fryers for most people.
+Our recommendations above are what we think are currently the top air fryers for most people.
 We factor in the price, feedback from our visitors, and availability.

 If you'd like to do the work of choosing yourself, here's a list of all air fryer reviews.
 Be careful not to get too caught up in the details.
 While no air fryer is perfect, most are good enough to please almost everyone, and the differences are often not noticeable unless you look for them.